 Productivity Improvements.

 To achieve continuous cost improvements for the Product, Seller will ensure cost transparency and productivity improvements which will be passed through to Boeing via improved prices, including Production Prices under this BSCA.
-This includes amortization of Seller’s non-recurring cost unless otherwise agreed upon under this BSCA.
+This includes amortization of Seller’s nonrecurring cost unless otherwise agreed upon under this BSCA.

 Boeing and Seller will agree on a plan that includes defined elements, including but not limited to price improvement targets (e.g., Partnering for Success or other targets), cycle and lead time (as defined in Attachment 1 to this BSCA) reductions, Product weight reductions, tooling, packaging, packaging materials, and shipping and handling, process, technology and quality improvements, lean projects, demand planning, footprint, specification optimization etc. (Criteria), to achieve productivity targets resulting in agreed upon Production Price improvements for Boeing (Joint Productivity Plan) under this BSCA.
-Seller will present such Joint Productivity Plan to Boeing no later than ninety (90) calendar days after the Effective Date or after Airplane Type Certification, whichever occurs later. should Seller and Boeing not agree on a Joint Productivity Plan within sixty (60) calendar days after submittal to Boeing, Boeing will prescribe and Seller will be held accountable to specific Criteria and an implementation schedule.
+Seller will present such Joint Productivity Plan to Boeing no later than ninety (90) calendar days after the Effective Date or after Airplane Type Certification, whichever occurs later.
+Should Seller fail to submit a Joint Productivity Plan within such period, or should Seller and Boeing not agree on a Joint Productivity Plan within sixty (60) calendar days after submittal to Boeing, Boeing will prescribe and Seller will be held accountable to specific Criteria and an implementation schedule.

 Each Joint Productivity Plan will comply with Boeing Form X30674 “Supplier Price Reduction Proposal” and will include an implementation schedule.
 Each Party will be responsible for its own implementation costs.
 Costs for Boeing generated items that benefit the Seller, or would benefit the Seller if implemented, will be shared between the Parties.